 Corporal punishment is still prevalent and includes flogging and amputation for “crimes” such as adultery, as well as sexual deviance and robbery.
 Capital punishment is administered and can be carried out by beheading with a sword, stoning or firing squad, followed by crucifixion.

 Women face discrimination in almost every aspect of life, freedom of religion is non-existent as is political freedom, and god help you if you’re gay!

 Granted, it’s not a traditional tourist destination, but the fact remains millions visit it despite its many vagrancies, some which surely subvert the teachings of Islam.

 The list of controversial countries could well go on.

 Burma after years in the darkness is finally working its way into the light thanks to Aung San Suu Kyi, but still manages to divide opinion after years under a military junta.
 If you’re American, then Cuba could well be on this list.
 If you’re not, then you probably came out of the Cold War with the rest of the world.

 And what of the world’s superpower destinations?
-China executes thousands of its own people each year, and the US has the highest gun ownership rate in the world (an astonishing 88 per 100 people), not to mention its own propensity towards capital punishment.
-Both of these are arguably as contentious and yet continue to pull in hordes of tourists year after year.
+China executes thousands of its own people each year, and the USA has the highest gun ownership rate in the world (an astonishing 88 per 100 people), not to mention its own propensity towards capital punishment.
+Both of these are arguably some of the world’s most divisive destinations and yet continue to pull in hordes of tourists year after year.